MarkArranz/foobar-withgoogle/journal.md

 # Level 1

-## Challenge 1: I Love Lance & Janet
+## Challenge 1: "I Love Lance & Janet"

     Next time Bunny HQ needs someone to infiltrate a space station to rescue bunny workers, you're going to tell them to make sure 'stay up for 48 hours straight scrubbing toilets' is part of the job description.
 It's only fair to warn people, after all.